Shigeo Ōdachi

 Shigeo Ōdachi (大達 茂雄, Ōdachi Shigeo) was a bureaucrat, politician and cabinet minister in both early Shōwa period Japan and in the post-war era.

-Biography
+Early life

 Ōdachi was born in what is now Hamada, Shimane, as the younger son of a local sake brewer.
 After his graduation in 1916 from the law school of Tokyo Imperial University, he entered the Home Ministry.
 He rose to the post of Deputy Manager of the Local Affairs Bureau, and was appointed governor of Fukui Prefecture in 1932.